-With words that inspired a generation – and that animated a core moment of yesterday’s Closing Ceremony of the 2012 London Olympics – the Beatles’ most enduring song set people’s hearts aglow with a new vision of the world.
+With words that inspired a generation – and that animated a core moment of the Closing Ceremony of the 2012 London Olympics – the Beatles’ most enduring song set people’s hearts aglow with a new vision of the world.
 In Imagine, John Lennon asks people to visualize a world with no possessions, greed or hunger; a world with no countries and where everybody lived in peace; a world with nothing to kill or die for.
 And, as the opening paragraph suggests, the defining feature of such a world is that there would be no hereafter, and people would live for today.

 Imagine there’s no heaven